 Fusion centers provide all terrorism-related tips and leads to JTTFs for investigation.
 An example was demonstrated after the attempted bombing of Times Square by Faisal Shahzad on May 1, 2010.
 Analysts at the Florida Fusion Center discovered Shahzad was associated with two subjects that had resided in their state and passed this information along to JTTFs to further pursue leads, conduct investigations, and support corroboration.

 While JTTFs get their information from a variety of sources, fusion centers also aid in the sharing of intelligence and assist the FBI by providing information gathered through combining the knowledge, expertise, and information resident within local law enforcement and homeland security agencies operating throughout the nation.
-Additionally, the FBI collaborates with fusion center personnel on analyses and recommendations for protective measures or preventive action.
+Additionally, the FBI collaborates with fusion center personnel on analysis and recommendations for protective measures or preventive action.
 The FBI also leverages fusion center staff with appropriate clearances or skills to supplement analytic and/or investigative activities during periods of heightened threat.